kmcauliffe6/HomelessShelterLocatorApp/README.md

-# homelessapp
+Homeless Shelter Locator App
+Created for Georgia Tech CS2340

-CS2340 Team 72
+Team 72

-firebase branch: temporary branch while i figure out firebase lol dev branch: do work here master branch: working code for next demo
+Project was one of four finalists selected for potential implementation by a local nonprofit.